 Return and risk of financial securities

 The risk of a security is related to the variability of its returns.
-Suppose we have an asset , whose return can be equal to 10%, 6% or 2% with probability 20%, 60% and 20% (or 1/5, 3/5 and 1/5) respectively.
+Suppose we have an asset , which could be a bond or a stock.
+For simplicity, its return can be equal to 10%, 6% or 2% with probability 20%, 60% and 20% (or 1/5, 3/5 and 1/5) respectively.
 We can summarise the return on with the following table.

 How can we measure the variability of the returns on ?

-First, let’s compute the expected return on , indicated by , or sometimes .
-This is a measure of the average return, and can be calculated as each possible return multiplied by the probability it will occur:
+First, let’s compute the expected return on , or the mean return on .
+This is indicated by , or sometimes .
+It is a measure of the average return, and can be calculated as each possible return multiplied by the probability it will occur:

 |Probability||Return: difference from the mean|

 |0.20||2 – 6 = –4 = –0.04|

 The difference between each return and the mean can be positive or negative, depending on whether the return is higher or lower than the mean return of 6%.
 We thus square the differences of the returns from the mean (can you see why we need to do this step?):